What is Non-Cumulative Preference Shares

 The features of non-cumulative preference shares are as follows:

-- They are issued with pre-determined dividend rates, either as a percentage of the face value or in terms of dollar per share.
+- They receive pre-set dividend rates expressed as a percentage of the face value or the share price.

-- The issuing companies can resume making the dividend payments at any time without any regard to the unpaid dividends.
+- The issuing companies can resume making the dividend payments at any time without regard to unpaid dividends.

 Examples of Non-Cumulative Preference Shares